marcogallotta/marcogallotta.github.io/_posts/2022-04-30-bike-touring-as-muslim.md

 I'm a Muslim convert with a new passion for touring the world by bicycle.
 I just completed my first tour across South Africa.
 When I was newly interested in cycling, there were two big hurdles I had to cross: clothing and intention.
 As my distances grew, I encountered another: performing salah on the road.
 I found surprisingly few resources online to help me answer relatively simple questions, and so in cases I had to get a little creative.
 I'll do my best to share what I learned.

-Muslim men are required to cover themselves from their naval (belly button) to the bottom of their knees.
+Muslim men are required to cover themselves from their naval (belly button) to the bottom of their knees (TODO: check if this is Hanafi only).
 Women have to cover much more.
 Not doing so is considered equivalent to being naked, and is sinful.
 Winter isn't an issue for us men, but most summer cycling clothing fits above the knee.
 At times, 3/4 bibs which fall just below the knee can work, but it took a while until I discovered [Lusso's Cooltech 3/4 Bibtights](https://www.lusso.bike/products/3q-cooltech-bibtights), rated for 12-20ºC temperatures.
 Much better than thermal equivalents rated for lower temperatures, but far too warm for the 30-40ºC temperatures I've been cycling in.

 After trying several options, I settled on [Pearl iZumi's Sun Legs](https://www.pearlizumi.com/products/sun-legs-14371835).
 They're thin, and have the added benefit of UV protection.
 I ended up covering my body for the sun protection, leaving only my face exposed.
 This gave me a simple explanation to tell non-Muslims who asked why I was dressed this way.